egonw/blog/_posts/2007-07-20-osra-gpl-ed-molecule-drawing-to-smiles.markdown

 Igor wrote a message to the [CCL mailing list](http://www.ccl.net/chemistry/sub_unsub.shtml) about [OSRA](http://cactus.nci.nih.gov/osra/):

-<ul><i>
-We would like to announce a new addition to the set of chemoinformatics tools available from the Computer-Aided Drug Design Group at the NCI-Frederick.
-OSRA is a utility designed to convert graphical representations of chemical structures, such as they appear in journal articles, patent documents, textbooks, trade magazines etc., into SMILES.<br /><br />
+> We would like to announce a new addition to the set of chemoinformatics tools available from the Computer-Aided Drug Design Group
+> at the NCI-Frederick.
+OSRA is a utility designed to convert graphical representations of chemical structures, such as they appear
+> in journal articles, patent documents, textbooks, trade magazines etc., into SMILES.<br /><br />
+>

-OSRA can read a document in any of the over 90 graphical formats parseable by ImageMagick (GIF, JPEG, PNG, TIFF, PDF, PS etc.) and generate the SMILES representation of the molecular structure images encountered within that document.
+> OSRA can read a document in any of the over 90 graphical formats parseable by ImageMagick (GIF, JPEG, PNG, TIFF, PDF, PS etc.) and
-</i></ul>
+> generate the SMILES representation of the molecular structure images encountered within that document.

 The email does not give any information on the fail rate, but the demo they provide via the [webinterface](http://cactus.nci.nih.gov/cgi-bin/osra/index.cgi) does show some minor glitches (the bromine is not recognized):